Skip to main content

 Identifier: b7930217

 Abstract The increased use of assessments and student data compilation has led to the need to provide educators with support in the areas of data collection, data analysis, and data-driven instructional practices.
-Through these supports, educators have the opportunity to utilze assessment data in order to provide instructional learning opportunities to meet the individual needs of all students.
-The purpose of this mulitiple case study is to analyze the impact of Professional Learning Communities...
+Through these supports, educators have the opportunity to utilize assessment data in order to provide instructional learning opportunities to meet the individual needs of all students.
+The purpose of this multiple case study is to analyze the impact of Professional Learning Communities...

 Dates: 2020